 Young people who are in Germany with the Working Holiday Maker Visa do not officially have the status of an au pair, but of an employee, and there apply other rules regarding the contract with the host family.
 The Holiday Maker programme focuses on travelling rather than on working.
 Depending on the relevant home country, it is possible that an au pair may not work for the same employer throughout his or her entire stay.
 Therefore, you should ask the German Embassy about this matter to be on the safe side.

-Young persons from Australia, Chile, Japan, New Zealand, South Korea, Taiwan, Hong Kong and Canada are entitled to apply for this visa with the respective German authorities.
+Young persons from Argentina, Australia, Chile, Hong Kong, Israel, Japan, New Zealand, South Korea, Taiwan and Uruguay are entitled to apply for this visa with the respective German authorities.
 For more information please contact the competent authority.

 The Working Holiday visa can be issued only once in your life.
 Note: Under this programme, there is a fixed age limit that may not be exceeded.
 Au pairs from Australia, New Zealand, Japan, Hong Kong, South Korea and Taiwan should be at least 18 years of age but not yet have turned 31 at the time of application.
 For Canadian citizens, there is an age limit of 35 years.